Legislative Standards Act 1992

 Land Tax and Other Legislation (Empty Homes Levy) Amendment Bill 2022

-This bill proposed an Empty Homes Levy to tackle Queensland's housing crisis by taxing vacant residential properties and undeveloped land at 5% of their capital improved value annually.
-Modelled on Vancouver's successful empty homes tax, it aimed to push an estimated 20,600 vacant homes back onto the rental market.
-This bill was discharged and did not become law.
+This bill proposed an Empty Homes Levy to tackle Queensland's housing crisis by taxing vacant residential properties and undeveloped land at 5% of their capital improved value each year.
+Modelled on Vancouver's empty homes tax, which reduced vacancies by 24%, it aimed to push an estimated 20,600 vacant homes back onto the rental market over four years.
+This was a private member's bill introduced by Dr Amy MacMahon MP (Member for South Brisbane).
+It was discharged and did not become law.

 Trading (Allowable Hours) and Other Legislation Amendment Bill 2022

-This bill simplifies Queensland's retail trading hours framework and strengthens protections for retail workers who don't want to work extended hours.
-It also makes permanent the COVID-era arrangements allowing school P&C meetings and teacher registration investigations to be conducted by video call.
+This bill simplifies Queensland's retail trading hours framework by reducing the number of trading area categories and strengthening protections for retail workers who do not want to work extended hours.
+It also makes permanent the COVID-era arrangements allowing school P&C meetings and teacher registration investigations to be conducted by video call rather than in person.

 Youth Justice and Other Legislation Amendment Bill 2021